pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 shape->setQueryFilterData(queryFilter);
 ```

+## Define custom filtering logic

-- second define callback function for `prefilter`.
+Define callback function for `prefilter` and `postfilter`.
 See `PxQueryFilterCallback`.
 The logic is totally depend on yourself, just return `PxQueryHitType` to tell if this shape can pass.

 |PxQueryHitType|Explanation|
 |--|--|